aametwally/Lambda-Calculus-Interpreter/README.md

-#  Lambda Calculs Interpreter
+#  Lambda Calculus Interpreter

 # Resources:
 Zero Turnaround blogs:
 * https://zeroturnaround.com/rebellabs/parsing-lambda-calculus-in-scala/
 * https://zeroturnaround.com/rebellabs/evaluating-lambda-calculus-in-scala/

 This project is intended to act as a simple lambda calculus interpreter.
-It takes a lambda expression as its input, then parse it and then use beta reduction grammar to get the most reduced form of the expression.
+It takes a lambda expression as its input, then parse it and then uses beta reduction grammar to get the most reduced form of the expression.